Q: What health precautions are you taking in your studios?

 Q: How do I go about rescheduling a missed lesson?

-A: Click here to view two options for making up lost time.
+A: Click here to view several options for making up lost time.

 Q: What is your inclement weather policy?